chaosmail/chaosmail.github.com/_posts/2016-10-22-intro-to-deep-learning-for-computer-vision.md

 ### GoogLeNet (2014)

 The winning model in the ImageNet competition in 2014 was [GoogLeNet](#Szegedy14) which is even deeper than the previously discussed VGGNet.
-However, it uses only one tenth of the number of parameters of AlexNet by constructing it by out of 9 parallel modules, the inception module.
+However, it uses only one tenth of the number of parameters of AlexNet due to the architecture of 9 parallel modules, the inception module.
 As shown in the next figure, this module uses 1x1 convolutions (so called bottleneck convolutions) to sum up the depth dimensions of the previous layers while keeping the spatial dimensions of the volume.
-This greatly reduces the number of used parameters and allows to learn a set of feature across 1x1, 3x3 and 5x5 spatial dimensions mixed with a pooling of the original volume.
+This 1x1 convolutions allow to control/reduce the depth dimension which greatly reduces the number of used parameters due to removal of redundancy of correlated filters.
+It also enables to learn a set of feature across 1x1, 3x3 and 5x5 spatial dimensions in parallel mixed with a pooling of the original volume.

 ![GoogLeNet]({{ site.baseurl }}/images/deep-learning/inception.png "GoogLeNet"){: .image-col-1}